-Table 4: Placemaking Practices

-These findings support a descriptive continuum of placemaking: Geography interpreted via texts leads to Rituals/Performances, which is an enactment, activating sacred time in space.
-This then leads to Community Economy and Settlement which shapes the vernacular fabric, foodscapes etc. culminating in Temple Formalization which itself is an articulation of center.
+These findings support a descriptive continuum of placemaking: Geography interpreted via texts leads to rituals/performances, which is an enactment, activating sacred time in space.
+This then leads to community economy and a settlement which shapes the vernacular fabric, foodscapes etc. culminating in temple formalizations which itself is an articulation of the center.
 Geography, imbued with meaning by devotional narratives, is foundational, continually activated by performance and ritual.

 Discussion